ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 # Exchanging data with functions
 {: #fun-exchanging-data}

-Invoking a {{site.data.keyword.codeengineshort}} function service (or simply function) is accomplished on the client side through HTTP requests.
+Invoking a {{site.data.keyword.codeengineshort}} functions service (or simply function) is accomplished on the client side through HTTP requests.
 Information can be passed to the function in the following ways:

 * As part of the URL (path and optionally, query parameters)
 * Through HTTP request headers